Chart Color Schemes

 Gooseberry Hill shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Gooseberry Hill is notably higher than broader benchmarks.
-33.6% of residents aged 15 and above hold university qualifications, compared to 22.5% in the SA3 area and 27.9% in Western Australia overall.
-Bachelor degrees are most common at 22.0%, followed by postgraduate qualifications (7.4%) and graduate diplomas (4.2%).
-Vocational credentials are also prevalent, with 34.7% of residents aged 15 and above holding such qualifications, including advanced diplomas (14.5%) and certificates (20.2%).
+Educational attainment in Gooseberry Hill is significantly higher than broader benchmarks.
+As of 2016 data, 33.6% of residents aged 15 and above hold university qualifications, compared to 22.5% in the SA3 area and 27.9% in Western Australia overall.
+This high educational attainment positions the area favourably for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 22.0%, followed by postgraduate qualifications at 7.4% and graduate diplomas at 4.2%.

 Frequently Asked Questions - Education